ObserveRTC/client-monitor-js/docs/DETECTOR_TAXONOMY.md

-A detector measuring how long something has held accumulates the monitored object's **`deltaTime`** — the difference between consecutive stats reports' `timestamp`s — rather than wall-clock elapsed.
-Where what it needs is a *timeline* rather than a duration — a window with a beginning and an end, rather than "how long has this been true" — it reads the monitored object's **`statsClockTime`**, which is that same `deltaTime` already accumulated: every monitor that computes one carries it, it starts at zero, it never goes backwards, and only differences between two readings mean anything.
-The two capacity detectors age their rolling windows on it.
-A detector keeping its own accumulator of the same quantity is doing a monitor's arithmetic; the exception is `InboundVideoFlowStateDetector`, which deliberately counts only the collections it could *read* rather than all the time that passed — see its class doc. `Date.now()` survives for the issue lifecycle only:
+A detector measuring how long something has held accumulates the monitored object's **`deltaTime`** — the difference between consecutive stats reports' `timestamp`s — rather than wall-clock elapsed. `Date.now()` survives for the issue lifecycle only:
 `raisedAt`, the `durationInMs` computed at resolution, and `resolvedAt`.
 Emission rate limiting (the ICE restart recommendation cooldowns) is wall clock too, because it is about how often to speak, not how long a condition held.